Devail1/employee-hub/README.md

 ## Installation

-Navigate into the project folder with:
+Navigate into the project folder:

 ```bash
 cd employee-hub